mehmetcantas/NopCommerceExternalAuthGoogle/README.md

   # 2

   After you create your app copy ClientId and ClientSecret part of your app.
-Then go back to plugin and paste those info that you have copied.
+Then go back to plugin and paste those info that you have

+  blablabal

+  copied.